Lawman (horse)

 Lawman (foaled 9 May 2004) is a French Thoroughbred racehorse.
 As a three-year-old in 2007 he won the Prix du Jockey Club and Prix Jean Prat.
 Since being retired to stud he has made a good start as a stallion, siring Group 1 winners Most Improved, Just The Judge and Law Enforcement.
-Lawman was trained by Jean-Marie Béguigné and owned by Claudio Marzocco and Ernesto Ciampi.
+Lawman was trained by Jean-Marie Béguigné and owned by Claudio Marzocco and Enrico Ciampi.

 Background

 Lawman is a bay horse bred by Petra Bloodstock Agency and foaled on 9 May 2004.
 He was sired by Invincible Spirit, a sprinter who won the Duke of York Stakes and Haydock Sprint Cup in 2002.
 Since retiring from racing he has become one of Ireland's leading stallions, siring Fleeting Spirit, Kingman, Mayson, Moonlight Cloud and Vale of York.
 Lawman's dam is Laramie, a daughter of Gulch who raced in two maiden races, finishing seventh and fourth.
 Lawman was purchased as a yearling for €75,000 and was trained in France by Jean-Marie Béguigné.